solid/solidproject.org/pages/home.md

               Any kind of data can be stored in a Solid Pod, from structured data to regular files that you might store in a Google Drive or Dropbox folder.
-People can
-              grant or revoke access to any slice of their data as needed.
+Individuals and communities can grant or revoke access to any slice of their data as needed.

             </p>
             <div class="buttons">